directus-labs/agency-os/README.md

 You’ll find a `docker-compose.yaml` inside the repo that you can use to quickly spin up a local instance of Directus to test with.
 You should have Docker installed and running on your machine first.
 You can **[download it here](https://docs.docker.com/get-docker/)**.

+[PostgreSQL](https://www.postgresql.org/) is the tested and preferred database vendor for this project, but Directus supports many different SQL databases.

 ```bash
 # Navigate to the .directus directory